tristansokol/tristansokol.github.io/_posts/2016-02-11-How-I-Control-my-tiny-house-with-just-one-photon.md

 ---
 layout: post
-title: How I control my tiny house with just one Photon. published:false
+title: How I control my tiny house with just one Photon.
 ---

-*illlistration of tiny house
+* illlistration of tiny house

-*illistraton of light strips
+* illistraton of light strips

 * illustration of photon.